immunogenomics/HLA-TAPAS/README.md

 ```

 ### (2) Building a reference panel ([MakeReference](./MakeReference))
 **MakeReference** builds a reference panel that can be used for HLA imputation.
-It is an updated version of the [SNP2HLA](http://software.broadinstitute.org/mpg/snp2hla/), that uses BEAGLE v4.1 instead of v3 for phasing and imputation.
+It is an updated version of the [SNP2HLA](http://software.broadinstitute.org/mpg/snp2hla/), that uses BEAGLE v4 instead of v3 for phasing.

 A reference panel built by 2,504 individuals from the 1000 Genomes project is avaiable [here](./resources).